ZILtoid1991/iota/README.md

 Error handling is quite preliminary with one having to rely on returned error codes.
 ALSA device names are now handled.

 Audio is tested and confirmed working on 64 bit Raspberry Pi devices, which probably means all 64 bit ARM SoCs are supported under Linux.

+NOTE: Due to the janky nature of ALSA, it'll be only be kept as a last-resort compatibility measure.

 ## MIDI